Dr. Brett Saltzman

 Born in Toronto in 1974, Dr. Brett has dedicated his life to working with children of all ages and those with special needs.
 His passion for working with kids developed during his 16 summers of overnight camp in Haliburton, Ontario and continued right through to his graduate and post-graduate training at the University of Toronto, Mount Sinai Hospital and The Hospital for Sick Children.

-In addition to owning and operating Forest Hill Children’s Dentistry, Dr. Brett is also an Associate Professor in Pediatric Dentistry at the University of Toronto where he lectures and provides clinical training to undergraduate and post-graduate dental students alike.
-In his previous role as an Assistant Professor from 2006 – 2011 he also acted as the Pediatric Dentistry clinical coordinator for the joint Pediatric Dentistry and Dental Anaesthesia Surgicentre, a university-based facility that provides much needed dental care under general anaesthesia to children of all ages and backgrounds.
+In addition to owning and operating Forest Hill Children’s Dentistry, Dr. Brett is also an Associate in Dentistry at the University of Toronto.
+In his previous role as an Assistant Professor from 2006 – 2011 he lectured and provided clinical training to undergraduate and post-graduate dental students alike.
+He also acted as the Pediatric Dentistry clinical coordinator for the joint Pediatric Dentistry and Dental Anaesthesia Surgicentre, a university-based facility that provides much needed dental care under general anaesthesia to children of all ages and backgrounds.
 Lastly, Dr. Brett also holds a position of Associate Staff at Mount Sinai Hospital Department of Dentistry where he provides clinical instruction in the dental treatment of special needs adults.